bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 ### Amendments or Change Statements

 The goal of this operation is to apply a change to a financing statement.
-Under the BC Government statutes, there are several different types of amendments, each of one performs a specifically design change.
-There also exists a change, which is a more general update to financing statement that provides capabilities that equivalent to multiple amendments at once.
+Under the BC Government statutes, there are several different types of amendments, each of one performs a specifically designed change.
+There also exists a "change", which is a more general update to financing statement that provides capabilities that equivalent to multiple amendments at once.
 Some clarification is still required on whether standalone amendments are necessary or whether having the ability to do changes is sufficient.
+The recommended approach is to not implement fine grained amendments and instead just have a "General Change" operation.

-As for the proposed implementation, there are a few different ways to approach this.
-Ultimately, we've recommended this particular approach as it ties changes to the event model.
+As for the proposed implementation of changes, there are a few possible approaches.
+Ultimately, we've recommended a `POST` to events as it ties changes to the event model.
 Some aspects of a change event to not go well with a state based model, such as payments, extending life (renewals, described separately below) or adding general collateral.

 It may be possible to use a more general CRUD approach to updating financing statements, and build events by comparing